yerlantemir/govkino/README.md

 # govkino
-pet project in django with full test coverage
+pet project in django(DRF) with full test coverage